conormcafee/mitso-marketing/src/pages/what-we-offer/pr.md

   PR is key to gaining exposure amongst your target audience and elevating your brand's reputation
 serviceText: >-
-  If you’re serious about building a reputable brand, we have a range of services to help you with that including media relations, stakeholder engagement and event management.
+  If you’re serious about building a reputable brand, we have a range of PR services to help you with that including media relations, stakeholder engagement and event management.
 We believe in taking the time and effort to refine your message and hone your voice and then its time to build connections